257 Reasons to Live

 257 Reasons to Live (257 причин, чтобы жить) is a Russian R-rated comedy-drama television series.
 The show is produced by Yellow, Black and White, Super Production and START Studio.
 Maxim Sveshnikov serves as director and Anna Dragunkina is an executive producer for the show.

 The series stars Polina Maximova as Evgeniya Korotkova, a young woman who has defeated her cancer.
 Egor Koreshkov, Yulia Topolnitskaya, Maxim Lagashkin, Marusya Fomina and Roman Mayakin also star in the show.
 The series received a presentation pilot commitment at START in summer 2019.
 257 Reasons to Live was ordered to series in July 2019.
 The series is primarily filmed in Moscow.
 "SUPER" renewed the series through its second season, principal photography began in July 2020 and wrapped in September.

 The series debuted on START on March 26, 2020, the show had its TV premiere on TNT on June 8, 2020.
-Polina Maximova won Cannesseries Award for Best Performance on October 14, 2020.

 The second season of the series premiered on START on November 4, 2020.